transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

     $ mv tap_mysql_mariadb.yml.sample tap_my_mysql_db_one.yml
     $ mv target_snowflake.yml.sample  target_snowflake.yml

-1. Edit ``target_snowflake.yml``, this will be the destination of one ore many  sources.
+1. Edit ``target_snowflake.yml``.
+This will be the destination of one or more sources.
-You can edit with your favourite text editor:
+You can edit it with the text editor of your choice:

 .. code-block:: bash